 On the other hand, your ex-spouse will get at least one portion of your belongings.
 Maybe you’ll have to pay alimony; maybe you will lose your house, many things could happen.

-Be a team with your lawyer
+5. Be a team with your lawyer

 Then, make sure that both of you are on the same page.
 Set specific goals and stick to them, don’t let your lawyer draw you back from the bigger picture.

 Inform yourself.
 Not every divorce has to end up in court; many things can be done before you get to that point.
-Make sure that you know what are you dealing with, that way you will maximize your chances of success.
+Make sure that you know what you are dealing with, that way you will maximize your chances of success.

 Men are just as vulnerable and gentle as women; they just demonstrate their pain in different ways.
-Don’t worry, if you cry, if you smash something, if you are feeling scared or confused, it doesn’t mean you are weak.
+Don’t worry; if you cry, if you smash something, if you are feeling scared or confused, it doesn’t mean you are weak.

 You are even stronger for letting yourself feel instead of hiding behind a mask.
-After some time, you will get over it; you just have to keep working on yourself.
+After some time, you will get over it; for now, you just have to keep working on yourself.